Which Team Has the Longest NFL Playoff Drought?

-Which team has the longest NFL playoff drought? originally appeared on NBC Sports Chicago
+Which team has the longest NFL playoff drought? originally appeared on NBC Sports Boston

 The chase for the Lombardi Trophy is about to begin.
 However, before any team can get too carried away about Super Bowl aspirations, it needs to make the playoffs first.